 To best fish this remarkable system we have paired with a favorite guide, Paul McDonald.
 Paul is a Kiwi who guides winters at Poronui Lodge on New Zealand’s North Island and guides in Southern Oregon the rest of the year.
 He is top level predator, a great all around guide, upbeat and a true pleasure to be around.
-For anglers that don’t require anything fancy and enjoy long hours on the water, this two person program with modest riverside accommodations is a gem that we are confident you will enjoy.

 The Williamson River has the distinction of being one of the West's most prolific trophy rainbow trout fisheries.
 The majority of the rainbow trout in the system are migratory and move up into the river as Klamath Lake warms.
 The lake itself only averages 14 feet deep and is outrageously rich in food, leading to some of the fastest growth rates for trout in the nation.
 The majority of the trout in the river are rainbows but there are two basic strains.
 The first is a native redband which has evolved to withstand warm water temperatures, and the second is a landlocked Klamath River steelhead.
 Brown trout are also present in small numbers but can reach incredible sizes.
 Typically, the trout on the Williamson River run large with three to six pound rainbows being caught most days as well as some fish upwards of 10 pounds being landed each season.